akpoff/openbsd_thumbdrive_utilities/README.md

 * REL_IMAGE - default: $(REL_DIR)/install$(REL).fs

 ## NOTE:
-SERVER has no default, set in file or ENV
+SERVER has no default, with SERVER=value or create Makefile.inc

+# Makefile.inc
+Use to set install-specific overrides.

+Excluded in .gitignore

 # Examples:
 ## Download snapshot for current machine architecture